TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 w_shaped_30_days,purchase,1,1,conversion_type,string,=,purchase
 ```

+**Schema:**
-`touch_category` / `conversion_category`: A text field that can be used to describe the category of touches or conversions for the model.
+- **`touch_category` / `conversion_category`:** A text field that can be used to describe the category of touches or conversions for the model.
 This provides a mechanism to add additional attribution specific categorisations to the touches and conversions.
-`rule`: A 1-indexed integer defining the rule number for that touch category.
+- **`rule`:** A 1-indexed integer defining the rule number for that touch category.
 Each rule is evaluated with OR logic, so if a category has 2 rules, the logic is rule 1 OR rule 2 has to be met for the touch to be assigned that category.
-`part`: A 1-indexed integer defining parts of a rule.
+- **`part`:** A 1-indexed integer defining parts of a rule.
 Each rule part is considered with AND logic, so if a rule has 2 parts, the logic is part 1 AND part 2 has to be met for the touch to be evaluated **true** against that rule.
-`attribute`: The field within the `touches_model` or `conversions_model` that is being evaluated for the rule part.
-If the attribute doesn't match any fields in the model then logically is will always output **false**.
+- **`attribute`:** The field within the `touches_model` or `conversions_model` that is being evaluated for the rule part.
+If the attribute doesn't match any fields in the model then no rows will be matched.
-`type`: The data type of the attribute field within the `touches_model` or `conversions_model`.
+- **`type`:** The data type of the attribute field within the `touches_model` or `conversions_model`.
 This is important to enable correct casting of the value evaluated against the attribute.
-`relation`: The SQL boolean logic operator used to evalute the attribute and value. \
+- **`relation`:** The SQL boolean logic operator used to evalute the attribute and value.
-`value`: The value evaluted for the rule part.
+- **`value`:** The value evaluted for the rule part.
 Empty strings can be a value but required empty quotes as in the example above.

-### Attribution Rules
+## Attribution Rules

 The attribution rules seed defines how touches are attributed to conversions for each attribution model.
 Each set of rules is grouped into a **spec**, and each spec can be assigned a different conversion share value in the conversion shares seed.

+### Attribution Rules Example
-Attribution Rules Examples (line spaces are for readability - should not be included in the actual seed file):
+> N.B. line spaces are for readability - they should not be included in the actual seed file

 ```
 model_id,spec,rule,part,attribute,relation,value